 - Debris removal – Do you have flatbeds that might lose a load that wasn’t properly secured?
 Debris removal is important.
 Any truck that gets flipped or hit hard enough can lose its load.
 Cleaning that up can be more costly than the load itself.
 (There are lots of risks that are specific to flatbed trucks.)

-- Theft/Hijacking – It’s a sad truth.
-Despite all of your security measures, cargo can be stolen or a vehicle can be hijacked.
+- Theft – It’s a sad truth.
+Despite all of your security measures, cargo can be stolen.

 Get the Best Price for the Coverage You Need